 This made me sad.

-And when I asked these clients about website copy, they’d shrug.
+When I asked these clients about website copy, they’d shrug.
 “We’ll write it ourselves, I guess.”
-They’d invested all their money on the design and hadn’t even considered the copy they’d need.
+They’d invested all their money on the design and hadn’t even considered the crucial website copy they’d need.

-And by effective, I mean writing in a way that gets business results.
+By effective, I mean writing in a way that gets business results.

-And my answer was a very honest, “I don’t know.”
+My answer was honest: “I don’t know.”

 In my own career path, I’ve wasted a lot of time and money reviewing books, blogs, courses and products that made big promises but that were empty and hollow or that didn’t give me anything in the way of practical how-tos.
 Some were boring.